kiwi0fruit/ultimate-question/articles/oens_of_algorithms.md

 ### The question

-Just as algorithms performed by humans were formalized and property of Turing completeness was defined: the same formalization presumably can be done to the open-ended evolution observed in nature (that went from precellular organisms to unicellular organisms and finally to Homo sapiens).
+Just as algorithms performed by humans were formalized and property of Turing completeness was defined: the same formalization presumably can be done to the open-ended evolution observed in nature.
+It went from precellular organisms to unicellular organisms and finally to Homo sapiens driven by natural selection postulates (reproduction-doubling, heredity, variation-random, selection-death, individuals-and-environment/individuals-are-environment) and the Red Queen hypothesis that resulted in increasing complexity.
 Open-endedness property here is analogous to Turing completeness property.
 I guess it could be formalized differently but it still would form an equivalence class.

 And the concise formulation of this process would be **Open-ended natural selection of interacting code-data-dual algorithms**.
 Please consider if it's an interesting research question and share your thoughts.